markbarnes/sermon-browser/sb-includes/readme.txt

 * Bug fix: Minor bug affecting people who have renamed their Wordpress database (see forum post).

 = 0.41 =
-* New feature: Alternative ‘one-click’ filtering system.
+* New feature: Alternative 'one-click' filtering system.
 Go to SermonBrowser/Options to select it.
-* New feature: Filter can now be ‘minimised’ to make better use of space.
+* New feature: Filter can now be 'minimised' to make better use of space.
 * New feature: NET Bible can now be used, bringing the total to nine translations.
-* New feature: Podcast feed now displays sermon length and preacher’s name in iTunes.
+* New feature: Podcast feed now displays sermon length and preacher's name in iTunes.
 * Optimisation: Less javascript loaded on front-end.
 * Optimisation: Icon added to admin pages in Wordpress 2.7.
 * Optimisation: Much more subtle podcast icons should display better in most themes (reset template to default to benefit).